Clinical Supervision: Supporting New Therapists. Cultivating Confidence. Grounding Practice.

 Here’s what you can expect:

-• Empathy + candour: I believe in being compassionate but also direct.
+• Empathy plus candour: I believe in being compassionate but also direct.
 I strive to hold safety so you can stretch.
+But I also want to challenge you — with warmth.

-• Relational focus: We’ll explore not only what happens in your sessions but the relational dynamics—between you and your clients, your assumptions, and your blind spots.
+• Relational focus: We’ll explore not only what happens in your sessions but the relational dynamics — between you and your clients, your assumptions, your triggers, your blind spots, .

-• Practical tools and theory: I draw from evidence-based models but emphasize what you can use concretely.
+• Practical tools and theory: I draw from evidence-based models but emphasize what you can use concretely — much like the way I practice psychotherapy.

 My Background: What I Bring to Supervision